phpman > man > ST(4)

 MT_ST_TWO_FM (Default: false)

-action is to write a single filemark.
-If the option is true, the driver
+tion is to write a single filemark.
+If the option is true, the driver will

-filemarks is usually necessary only when interchanging tapes with some other
+usually necessary only when interchanging tapes with some other systems.

 MT_ST_DEBUGGING (Default: false)